Azure/Azure-AI-Content-Safety-Private-Preview/PP II Bugbush.md

 ### Region / Location

-Currently the private preview features are only available in below Azure regions:
+Currently the private preview features are only available in the below Azure regions:
 - Central US EUAP

 To use the preview APIs, please create/re-use your Azure Content Moderator resource in the supported regions.